Fully scalable randomized benchmarking without motion reversal: Demonstrations on IBM Q

 \subsection{Demonstrating the scalability of binary RB}

-To demonstrate that BiRB is reliable in the $n\gg1$ regime---where DRB is infeasible---we ran BiRB and MRB on all 27 qubits of \texttt{ibmq\_kolkata}.
+To demonstrate that BiRB is reliable in the $n\gg1$ regime, where DRB is infeasible, we ran BiRB and MRB on all 27 qubits of \texttt{ibmq\_kolkata}.
 MRB is designed to measure the same error rate as BiRB ($\epsilon_{\Omega}$) and it is also scalable.
-However, the theory of MRB shows that it systematically underestimates $\epsilon_{\Omega}$ due to correlations in MRB circuits \cite{proctor2021scalable, hines2022demonstrating}.
+However, the theory of MRB shows that it slightly but systematically underestimates $\epsilon_{\Omega}$ due to correlations between the random layers used in MRB circuits \cite{proctor2021scalable, hines2022demonstrating}.
+MRB circuits consist of (1) a depth $\nicefrac{d}{2}$ $\Omega$-distributed random circuit, followed by (2) its layer-by-layer inverse, with Pauli frame randomization.
+MRB theory shows that if the error rates of a $\Omega$-distributed layer and its inverse are uncorrelated, then MRB accurately estimates $\epsilon_{\Omega}$, but that if these error rates are correlated then MRB slightly underestimates $\epsilon_{\Omega}$.
+In real systems, these error rates are typically correlated.

 In the BiRB and MRB circuits we ran, each randomly sampled layer in the core circuit has the form $L = L_1L_2$, where $L_1$ consists of single-qubit gates on all qubits, and $L_2$ consists of parallel $\cnot$ gates on pairs of connected qubits.
 We sampled the single-qubit gates in $L_1$ uniformly from the single-qubit Clifford gates, and we sampled the two-qubit gates in $L_2$ using the ``edgegrab'' sampler \cite{proctor2020measuring} with an expected two-qubit gate density of $\xi=\nicefrac{1}{4}$.
 We ran circuits with exponentially spaced benchmark depths and sampled $K=60$ circuits of each circuit shape.